ESAOpenSR/opensr-test/README.md

 ### **SPOT (X4 scale factor)**

 The SPOT imagery were obtained from the worldstat dataset.
-The dataset consists of 2.5m resolution resampled SPOT images captured in the visible and near-infrared spectrum (RGBNIR) and all Sentinel-2 L1C and L2A bands.
+The dataset consists of 2.5m SPOT imagery captured in the visible and near-infrared spectrum (RGBNIR) and all Sentinel-2 L1C and L2A bands.
 The dataset focus in **urban areas, crop fields, and bare soil areas**.

 ```python
 import opensr_test